-If you have been the victim of a workplace injury, the Law Offices of Scot D. Shoemaker can help you take the steps necessary to get the benefits you need.
+If you have been the victim of a workplace injury, the Shoemaker Law Offices can help you take the steps necessary to get the benefits you need.
 The first step in this process is to file a workers' compensation claim.

 If you have reported your injury to your employer, but your employer hasn't filed a workers' compensation claim, our law firm can file the claim for you.
 It is important to understand that employers are required to file a claim with their insurance carrier within 24 hours of a report of injury.
 If they fail to comply with the law, this can often be an indication that they will try to avoid paying benefits.
 With a lot at stake, you need an experienced Bay Area workers compensation lawyer on your side.

-For help filing a benefits claim, contact the Law Offices of Scot D. Shoemaker to schedule a FREE consultation by filling out our online form or call 707-552-1000 (Vallejo office), (415) 463-5310 (San Francisco Office)
+For help filing a benefits claim, contact the Shoemaker Law Offices to schedule a FREE consultation by filling out our online form or call 707-552-1000 (Vallejo office), (415) 463-5310 (San Francisco Office)